uChusta/St10346195_WEDE5020_Part3/README.md

 Overview:

 This project builds upon the HTML and CSS code from ST1034619_WEDE5020_Part3 and provides Javascript interactivity along with overall improvements to the website.
-Using CSS I was able to add a plethora of functionalities and and inpmroments thhat make the website more responsive and interactive with the user.
+Using CSS I was able to add a plethora of functionalities and improvements that make the website more responsive and interactive with the user.
+I also added SEO functionality and Email functionality to the website.

 References: